binkley/modern-java-practices/README.md

 It is helpful that your `batect.yml` calls Gradle with the `--no-daemon` flag:

-* There is no point in spinning up a daemon for a Docker ephemeral container
+* There is no point in spinning up a daemon for a Docker ephemeral container;
+  but it is harmless either way
 * With a daemon, the Docker container's Gradle may be confused by `~/.gradle/daemon` and `/.gradle/workers` directories mounted by Batect from your home directory, as these refer to processes in the host, not the